jessedobbelaere/fork-cms-module-compression/README.md

 3. In the tree structure, choose a few folders with images to compress.
 Press save.
 Then press the execute button to start compression.
 4. Use a cronjob if you want to compress these images once in a while, or press the execute button to compress the images on the fly.

 Note: We store a history of compressed files in the database with a checksum.
-By doing that, we can ignore files that already have been compressed and ignore them when a new compression task starts.
+By doing that, we can ignore files that already have been compressed and ignore them when a new compression task starts, to save your TinyJPG api credits.

 ## Bugs

-If you encounter any bugs, please create an issue and I'll try to fix it (or feel free to fix it yourself with a pull-request).
+If you encounter any bugs, please create an issue (or feel free to fix it yourself with a PR).

 ## Discussion
 - Slack: [Fork CMS Slack channel](https://fork-cms.herokuapp.com)
 - Twitter: [@jessedobbelaere](https://www.twitter.com/jessedobbelaere)
-- E-mail: <jesse@dobbelaere-ae.be> for any questions or remarks.